Rapibus corridor extension to Lorrain

 - 2 non-covered supports that can accommodate up to 14 bicycles;

-- 1 lit sidewalk that is accessible to people with reduced mobility, and that links rue Guigues and its surroundings to the station.
+- 1 lit sidewalk that is accessible to people with reduced mobility, and that links rue Guigues and its surroundings to the station; and

-In December 2019, the ministère de l'Environnement et de la Lutte contre les changements climatiques granted the STO a certificat d'autorisation environnemental, giving it the green light to proceed with PHASE 2 of the Rapibus, which is the design and development of the plans and specifications, as well as the calls for tenders.
+In December 2019, the ministère de l'Environnement et de la Lutte contre les changements climatiques du Québec granted the STO a certificat d'autorisation environnemental, giving it the green light to proceed with the design and development of plans and specifications, as well as the calls for tenders for the extension of the Rapibus corridor to boulevard Lorrain.

 - a 2.8 km two-way reserved bus lane;